Founder of the Institute of Charity (Rosminians) and of the Sisters of Providence (Rosminian).

-More than a hundred and fifty years ago, a young Italian priest felt driven to write a book about the difficulties facing the Church.
+More than 150 years ago, a young Italian priest felt driven to write a book about the difficulties facing the Church.
 The book was The Five Wounds of the Church, and its author Antonio Rosmini.

-People of Rosmini’s day were unable to take full part in the Church's liturgy.
-The Mass was in Latin, a language few could understand, and also most did not understand that the sacrifice of the Mass was the action of Christ himself, sanctifying his people.
-Rosmini saw that ordinary Catholics knew little about their faith, and were thus unable to enjoy the Church's sacramental life to the full: he knew that renewal would only come from the renewal of prayer, which meant a renewal of the people's appreciation of the Mass.
+People of Rosmini’s day were unable to fully take part in the Church's liturgy.
+The Mass was in Latin, a language few could understand, and most did not understand that the sacrifice of the Mass was the action of Christ himself, sanctifying his people.
+Rosmini saw that ordinary Catholics knew little about their faith, and were therefore unable to enjoy the Church's sacramental life to the full.
+He knew that renewal would only come from the renewal of prayer, which meant a renewal of the people's appreciation of the Mass.
 This insight is central to the teaching of Vatican II: Catholics who attend Mass do so not as an audience but as a congregation that participates in the saving work of Christ.

 Connected to this ‘first wound’ was a second: the people knew little about the Mass's meaning because the only ones who could instruct them, the clergy, were themselves unable to do so.
-Rosmini criticized the outdated teaching methods in seminaries, where instead of studying the Scriptures and works by great theologians such as St Thomas Aquinas, students used textbooks that reduced theology to bite-sized and often inadequate chinks.
+Rosmini criticized the outdated teaching methods in seminaries, where instead of studying the Scriptures and works by great theologians, students used textbooks that reduced theology to bite-sized and often inadequate chinks.
 He also suggested that future priests would be best trained by actually living with their Bishop rather than in isolated seminaries, as "only great men can form other great men".

 Lastly, Rosmini wanted the Church to be free of state interference, which meant that the Church should be allowed to control its own property.
 In other words, he wished that state and Church should be recognized as separate, though related, spheres, an idea which forms the basis of the Church’s current teaching on social questions.